Monday, January 18, 2016

 auditor

-A Certification Audit is the first step for your organization once you have decided to undergo an assessment process.
-Your options include undergoing an assessment with a Certification Body (CB), or Registrar, like The Registrar Company, to determine if your management system complies with the requirements of a given standard (ISO 9001ISO 14001ISO 45001, etc).
-This Certification Audit is completed in two stages: Stage 1 and Stage 2.
-These audits differ in many ways: their purpose, duration, information reviewed, and sometimes even location.
-Therefore it is important to understand the difference between Stage 1 and Stage 2 Audits, and the effect your selection of CB will have on the process.
+A Certification Audit is the first step for those organizations that have decided to undergo an assessment process with a Certification Body (CB) or Registrar to determine if their management system complies with the requirements of a given standard (ISO 9001, ISO 14001, OHSAS 18001, etc).
+This Certification Audit is divided into two stages: Stage 1 Audit and Stage 2 Audit.

 These audits differ in many ways: their purpose, duration, information reviewed and sometimes even in the location where it will take place.